The Survival Guide 2012

-Rehearsals begin promptly at 7:00 PM.
-It is our expectation that all cast members will be at the rehearsal space, ready to begin at that time.
+Rehearsals begin promptly at 7:30 PM on Mondays, 7:00 PM on Tuesdays and Thursdays, and 10:00am on Saturdays.
+It is our expectation that all cast members will be at the rehearsal space, as called, ready to begin on time.

-Please give yourself enough time to arrive, take off your coats, to socialize with others, to take care of any show related business, and to otherwise prepare, so that you are able to begin rehearsing with the rest of the cast at 7:00 PM.
+Please give yourself enough time to arrive, take off your coats, socialize with others, take care of any show related business, and otherwise prepare, so that you are able to begin rehearsing with the rest of the cast on time.

 If you have a scheduling conflict with a rehearsal or performance, or if you are going to be late, for any reason, you should notify Laura Bidgood, the Stage Manager, at 701-371-6627 (cell), 952-997-6278 (home), or 612-973-9128 (work) or at her email address at: email@example.com.